I recall this spring, my spirit felt renewed and reawakened because my Ultimate Concierge and I traveled to East Africa with three of our grandsons.

 Before a person has a conversation with you, they have information in their mind about you.
 They register the information unconsciously by looking at your outer style.
 By the time you are a woman after 50, you have become fluent in expressing yourself to others.
 Let me explain what I mean.

 A Woman’s Accessories Are a Tell All

 You can find my bags, or as close to the ones I own here.
 I’ve had some for a while and they can be hard to find.

 Subconsciously you understand what I am about to explain to you.
 What I want you to consider doing is thinking about this when you go into your closet and drawers.

 A girl can’t leave the house or town without her jewelry!
 Right, darling?

-For this trip to East Africa, I decided I will wear my roll-on Cartier wedding band, my Apple watch with its Hermes brown strap, a St. Christopher’s medal around my neck given to me by my close friend, Patti, my red string from Jerusalem around my left wrist and my daily go-to pearl earrings with an extra pearl earring to slip into the second piercing I have on one ear.
-I have decided not to pack any carry-on jewelry.
+For my trip to East Africa, I decided I will wear my roll-on Cartier wedding band, my Apple watch with its Hermes brown strap, a St. Christopher’s medal around my neck given to me by my close friend, Patti, my red string from Jerusalem around my left wrist and my daily go-to pearl earrings with an extra pearl earring to slip into the second piercing I have on one ear.
+I decided not to pack any carry-on jewelry.

 A Profound Phrase